Isospin sum rules in charmed baryon weak decays: Summary

 \section{Summary}

 Flavor symmetry is a powerful tool to analyze the charmed baryon weak decays.
-In this work, we derive the isospin sum rules for the two-body non-leptonic decays of singly and doubly charmed baryons in a systematic way.
-Dozens of isospin sum rules are derived to test the isospin symmetry in the charmed baryon decays.
+In this work, we derive the isospin sum rules for the two- and three-body non-leptonic decays of singly and doubly charmed baryons in a systematic approach.
+Hundreds of isospin sum rules are derived to test the isospin symmetry and study the isospin partners of intermediate resonances in the charmed baryon decays.